Health & Safety

 What is safety culture?

-Simply put, health safety culture is “the way we do things around here.”
-It can also be described as assumptions, values, attitudes and behaviours related to safety which are shared by a group of people in an organisation.
+Simply put, a safety culture is “the way we do things around here.”
+It can also be described as the assumptions, values, attitudes and behaviours related to safety that are shared by a group of people in an organisation.
 Safety incidents are often associated with failures in safety culture.
-It is widely accepted that a positive safety culture is vital to achieve excellent safety performance.
+It is widely accepted that a positive safety culture is vital to achieving excellent safety performance.

-What is Aperam doing to improve safety culture?
+What is Aperam doing to improve its safety culture?